cognitiveprince/paradox_docs/Paradox.md

  <p align="justify">Scikit-learn is a free software machine learning library for the Python programming language.
 In general, the learning problem considers a set of n samples of data and then tries to predict properties of unknown data.</p>

  1. Logistic Model
       <p align="justify">Logistic regression classifies binary and multiclass values and helps in predicting the results.
-This block takes data in the form of csv file, ... and give predictiona as result.</p>
+This block takes data in the form of csv file, chart, etc. and give prediction as result.</p>

       ![logistic model](images/logistic-model.jpg)
  1. Regression Model
       <p align="justify">Regression model predicts numerical value prediction linear equation.
-This block takes data in the form of csv file, ... and give predictiona as result.</p>
+This block takes data in the form of csv file, chart, etc. and give prediction as result.</p>

       ![Regression-model](images/regression-model.jpg)
  1. Choose Data